gbgabiola/notes/quotes.md

 > "We grow fearless when we do the things we fear." - Robin Sharma

-> "If you listen to your fears, you will die never knowing what a great person you might have been." - Robert Schuller

-> "Start where you are.
-Use what you have.
-Do what you can." - Arthur Ashe

-> "Happiness is not something you postpone for the future; it is something you design for the present." - Jim Rohn

 > "The fear of death follows from the fear of life.
 One who lives life fully is prepared to die at any time." - Mark Twain

-> "Make the most of yourself by fanning the tiny inner sparks of possibility into flames of achievement." - Golda Meir

-> "Keep moving forward.
-One step at a time."
-Unknown

 > "Nothing can dim the light which shines from within." - Maya Angelou